 Among the 4,441 respondents to the poll, 64% strongly or somewhat agreed that “the very rich should contribute an extra share of their total wealth each year to support public programs” – the essence of a wealth tax.
 Results were similar across gender, race and household income.
 While support among Democrats was stronger, at 77%, a majority of Republicans, 53%, also agreed with the idea.

-This is similar to the result found by several other polls conducted in 2019, of which a majority of people supported raising taxes on the ultra wealthy.
-In a Hill-HarrisX survey, majority of respondents were in favor of raising the top tax rate as high as 70%.
+This is similar to the results found by several other polls conducted in 2019 whereby a majority of people supported raising taxes on the ultra wealthy.
+In a Hill-HarrisX survey, majority of respondents were in favor of raising the top tax rate to as much as 70%.
 And about 58% of respondents from pew research survey believed taxes should be raised on all incomes above $250,000.

 Generally support has grown among the rich for a tax on wealth.
 But a CNBC poll found that millionaires support a wealth tax, so long as it doesn’t affect them.